A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Introduction: Weak Fibration Categories

 \subsection{Acknowledgments}

-We would like to thank Bertrand To\"en, Ambrus P\'{a}l and Yonatan Harpaz for some useful discussions.
+We would like to thank Yonatan Harpaz, Ambrus P\'{a}l, Bertrand To\"en and Mark Behrens for some useful discussions.
 We would like to thank our PhD advisors Emmanuel D. Farjoun, David Kazhdan, and Ehud De-Shalit, for their help and useful suggestions.
 The second author would also like to thank Pierre Deligne for a stimulating and useful conversation concerning the topics of this paper and their applications.
+Finally, we would like to thank the referee for his useful remarks.